dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     Only two siblings have been shown.
 In a typical zoom box there would be up to 25 in a hierarchical palette, or around 70 in a flat palette.

+5. Update the siblings' front positions by invoking the solve front position function passing in each of their updated lateral sizes.

-5. Update the target's siblings' lateral centres so that they don't overlap with the updated lateral centre and size of the target.
+6. Update the target's siblings' lateral centres so that they don't overlap with the updated lateral centre and size of the target.

     Object      | Attribute      |Original|Updated